weilbith/dotfiles/README.md

 ## Provision

 This is the actual heart of this project.
-It provides your **local** machine to become the workhorse.
+It provides your **local** machine to become the Workhorse.
 Thereby it makes sure that everything is fully installed, completely configured and synchronized.
 There are even more targets to sync data from the mail server and similar sources.
 The whole setup is idempotent.
 Means it always makes sure that the system is aligned with the configuration here.